Applications are reviewed as they are received throughout the admissions cycle. For best consideration, apply by February 1, 2026.

 Program Description

-The College of Pharmacy and Pharmaceutical Sciences welcomes applications from qualified applicants into the Doctor of Pharmacy (PharmD) program.
+The College of Pharmacy and Pharmaceutical Sciences, Institute of Public Health welcomes applications from qualified applicants into the Doctor of Pharmacy (PharmD) program.

 Graduates of the PharmD program will be eligible for licensure as a registered pharmacist upon graduation.
 The curriculum has been designed to produce pharmacists qualified to assume practice and leadership roles within the profession.
 Specific emphasis has been placed on students taking classes in the basic sciences (including basic pharmaceutical sciences), mathematics, biomedical and social sciences.
 The curriculum of the College has been approved and fully accredited by the Accreditation Council for Pharmacy Education.